Uncapped raises £10M to offer ‘revenue-based’ finance to growing businesses – TechCrunch

 Founded by “serial entrepreneur” Asher Ismail (who was most recently CEO of Midrive), and former VC Piotr Pisarz, Uncapped has set out to use various marketing, sales and accounting data to be able to offer finance for young businesses based on their current (and projected) revenue.

-Specifically, Uncapped says it will enable founders to access working capital between £10,000 and £1 million for a flat fee of 6% interest.
+Specifically, Uncapped says it will enable founders to access working capital between £10,000 and £1 million for a flat fee of 6%.
 It’s being pitched as a smart alternative for growing companies that don’t want to give away equity in return for capital to help grow.

 “The first decision that entrepreneurs need to make when raising finance is whether to give away a portion of equity in their company, or take on debt,” explains Ismail.
 “Equity is a slow and very expensive way to fund growth, while loans add more risk.
 We’re creating an alternative that sits between debt and equity financing, while offering the benefits of both.
 We started Uncapped so that entrepreneurs wouldn’t have to give up a piece of their company or put up their house”.